-The height of manufacturing Vamberk’s laces was in 19th. century.
-From the ability to produce lace and creation arose high – yield business.
+The height of manufacturing Vamberk’s laces was in the 19th century.
+From the ability to produce lace and creation arose of a high – yield business.
 In Vamberk people could not find any house, where bobbin lace was not made.
-In 1889 in Vamberk, a lace-making school was established, wherein the first half of 20th. century up to 50 schoolgirls were enrolled annually.
+In 1889 in Vamberk, a lace-making school was established, wherein the first half of the 20th century up to 50 schoolgirls were enrolled annually.

-In the 20th-century lace-making cooperation Vamberecká krajka Vamberk obtained a high standard, when it presented its brand VKV at the exhibitions and word´s trade shows.
+In the 20th-century lace-making cooperation Vamberecká krajka Vamberk obtained a high standard, when it presented its brand VKV at the exhibitions and world’s trade shows.
 At EXPO 58 in Brussel Vamberecka krajka Vamberk achieved gold and silver medals.
 In 1967 in Montreal it won again.

 Vlackova krajka is very typical.
 It is a multi-colored lace made of fine yarn on tylove soil (net).
-Labeling is derived from „pulling “of the thread from right to left and the other way around.
-The podvinek is gouged out the net and the original pattern of vlackove lace bobbin lace made from memory.
+Labeling is derived from “pulling” of the thread from right to left and the other way around.
+The podvinek is gouged out of the net and the original pattern of vlackove lace bobbin lace made from memory.
 To make bobbin lace cotton, linen and nettle yarns were used.
 The vlackove lace was attributed to flowery, harp, curly and many others.

 Since 1929 the Museum of lace in Vamberk has existed, where tourists can admire collections of surviving original products.

-In these days Vamberk’s lace can accommodate customer´s needs of patterns, colors, sizes which are possible to make to order and the companies can produce a unique design.
+In these days Vamberk’s lace can accommodate a customer’s needs of patterns, colors and sizes which are possible to make to order, and the companies can produce a unique design.